Nandakishore695/HTML-CSS-Javascript/README.md

   ![image](https://github.com/Nandakishore695/HTML-CSS-Demo-Templete-For-Beginners/assets/104244494/33bb8a79-9c9b-4095-ba9a-0c1c58d371e6)

 # CSS Interview Question and Answer

-History of css
+**History of css**
 - Cascading Style Sheets.

-**1.what is mean cascading?**

-**2.specificity" in CSS?**

-**3.what is default postion proferty?**

-**4.What different between postion absoult and position relative?**
+1996- The first version of CSS was invented.

 1.**What is css?**
 - CSS stands for Cascading Style Sheets.
 It is a style sheet language which is used with HTML to design websites.

-What are the different version of CSS?
-- CSS1
-- CSS2
-- CSS2.1
-- CSS3
-- CSS4

 **2.List the CSS Frameworks?**
 - Bootstrap